JohnW876/gift-shack/TESTING.md

 Screenshots

-**18. As a shopper, I want to be able to see my search results so that I can check product availability and suitability.**
+**23. As a store owner/administrator, I want to be able to add new products so that I can list them to sell in the store.**

 These user's needs are met via:
 * Page/Feature